SEN Information Report 2022-2023

 The school can access an interpreter and arrange for school documents to be translated if necessary.

-All classrooms are reviewed regularly to ensure that they are as inclusive as possible to all children – this might include things like easily accessible equipment to support learning, and useful information available on displays for children to access.
+All classrooms are reviewed regularly to ensure that they are as inclusive as possible to all children – this might include things like easily accessible equipment to support learning, and useful information available on displays/working walls for children to access.

 - Who can I contact for further information?

-The school has a non – class based part time Inclusion Manager, Mrs Felicity Nichols, who can be contacted by telephone (via the school office number) or email (firstname.lastname@example.org) and is available to meet with parents if you have any concerns about your child.
+The school has a non – class based part time Inclusion Manager, Mrs G Stewart, who can be contacted by telephone (via the school office number) or email (email@example.com) and is available to meet with parents if you have any concerns about your child.
 You may feel it is more appropriate to speak to your child’s teacher in the first instance who will then, with your consent, pass information on to the Inclusion Manager who will then contact you to discuss concerns further or arrange a meeting if necessary.
+Please do communicate with us.
+We feel that an open, honest conversation is the best way to resolve any problem you may have.
+Other points of contact may include Key Stage Leaders, Assistant Head, or the Headteacher, all contactable via the school office:

-If you wish to make a complaint the school has a complaints procedure which is available from the school office.
+If you wish to make a complaint the school has a complaints procedure which is available from the school office or on the website.

 - How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?